typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

 Fortunately, someone picked it up and Asterank was featured on [Universe Today](http://www.universetoday.com/95169/the-most-profitable-asteroid-is/), a popular space blog.
 A couple people including the Planetary Resources leadership contacted me afterwards.
 From then on, traffic was steady but with major spikes from aggregators, news coverage, etc.

-{% imgcap center http://i.imgur.com/hfG0gnH.png Merry Christmas - the site is down. %}
+{% imgcap center http://i.imgur.com/hfG0gnH.png Merry Christmas!
+The site is down. %}

 Did you know you can "submit" to HN as many times as you want?
 If no one is interested in your project, just blog about it until they notice it.
 I posted [Asterank Discover](http://asterank.com/discover) on HN and it got 5 points.
-I wrote a [blog post](www.ianww.com/blog/2013/08/05/how-a-programmer-can-discover-an-asteroid/) about it that made the front page.
+Then I wrote a [blog post](www.ianww.com/blog/2013/08/05/how-a-programmer-can-discover-an-asteroid/) about it that made the front page.
 Go figure.

 Caveat: social traffic fades quickly and is mostly full of people who are not that interested in what you're making.
 It was helpful in getting started, but the results were not permanent and the marginal benefit decreases quickly.

 ## Lesson 3: Giving feedback on your site should be very easy

-Some of my best contacts who contributed significantly to the project came through Asterank's About/Feedback page.
+Some of my best contacts who made significant contributions came through Asterank's About/Feedback page.
 I provided my email address and added a contact form.
-People tend to prefer the form, but I recommend having both (the form is low-friction, but people who want to speak directly prefer email).
+People tend to prefer the form, but I recommend having both (the form is low-friction, but some feel it is too indirect).

-{% imgcap center http://i.imgur.com/FTOZyrJm.png A basic email form takes a few minutes to add but is extremely valuable. %}
+{% imgcap center http://i.imgur.com/FTOZyrJm.png A basic email form only takes a few minutes to add. %}

 I also added a way to "subscribe to updates," but it actually just sent me their email address.
 I used this to gage interest; there was no point in setting up a mailing list before I knew people would use it.